Eyethu Hout Bay Skate Park

 Ambulance

-Many years ago, Rotary Club of Hout Bay organized a fundraising drive to purchase HBVEMS their first ambulance.
-We also raised funds for and donated a heart monitor and defibrillator for the Hout Bay Volunteer Emergency Services.
+Many years ago, Rotary Club of Hout Bay organized a fundraising drive to purchase HBVEMS first ambulance.
+We also raised funds for and donated a heart monitor and defibrillator for the HBVEMS.
+In 2025, Rotary assisted to finance the refurbishment of the HBVEMS ambulance existing stretcher.

 Nonceba Family Counselling Centre